rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

 3. mv main.tf terraform-aws-ec2-example
 4. vi main.tf

-We moved the main.tf where we coded into the new directory.
  Hence, forth terraform-aws-ec2-example is our child module.
 The directory looks like:

     $ tree -rl example
         example
         ├── terraform-aws-ec2-example
         │   └── main.tf
         └── main.tf

-Since variablize is not a widely accepted word, lets convert the ami ID in the child module to a variable.
+Since variablize is not a widely accepted word, lets say we will convert the ami ID in the child module to a variable.

-Create a variable block as below:
+Create a variable block:

     variable "ami_id" {
       description = "To input the AMI ID" type        = string
     }

 In the source block, the ami ID is currently hardcoded.
-Lets change the hardcode value to a variable.
+Change it to:

       ami           = var.ami_id